WOD: The CrossFit workouts

 These exercises always follow the same work pattern: 20 seconds of work + 10 seconds of rest.
 In total there are 8 rounds and 4 minutes.
 It can be performed by repeating the same exercise all the time or by alternating different movements.

 In the first round you perform the extension for 20″, rest 10″, for the next 20″ you perform the hollow rock, and rest another 10″.
-So on and so forth until all 8 rounds are completed.
+So on until all 8 rounds are completed.

 Here are more Tabata workout ideas.

-In Spanish it would be "muerto por".
-You start with a set number of repetitions and with each passing minute you add one more repetition..
-At the moment when the work to be done in that series cannot be completed in that minute, that is when the training is over.
+In Spanish it would be "muerto por". you start with a set number of repetitions and with each passing minute you add one more repetition.
+When the work to be done in a set cannot be completed in that minute, that is when the training is over.